Breakfast in London, dinner in Barcelona

 Some trains aren't bookable online at all

-Another reality check: Slovenian, Croatian, Bulgarian & Turkish railways don't sell international tickets online, for example.
+Another reality check: Slovenian, Croatian, Bulgarian & Turkish railways don't sell international tickets online.
 Trains between Slovenia or Croatia & Germany can be booked online in either direction at German Railways int.bahn.de.
 Trains between Slovenia or Croatia & Austria can be booked online in either direction at Austrian Railways www.oebb.at.
-But the only way to buy tickets from Ljubljana to Zagreb or Zagreb to Belgrade or Sofia to Istanbul, is at the station.
+But the only way to buy tickets between Ljubljana & Zagreb or Sofia & Istanbul, is at the station.
+Bucharest to Istanbul can be booked online only when the direct couchette car runs, with Romanian Railways.

 -